Do you have any advice for auditioning students?

 How do auditions work?

 At CYT, auditions are an open casting call; nothing is precast.
 Any student age 8-18 enrolled in classes is eligible to audition.
 Students have “1 minute to shine”.
 We recommend preparing a 1-minute song highlighting your vocals and acting through song.
 However, students may choose to do a monologue or dance if they prefer.
 We recommend using a karaoke/backing track, which you should be able to find online.
 You will be given instructions on how to upload your soundtrack during the audition sign-up process.
 Students will be given a number and taken into the audition room in groups of approximately 10-12.
 As each student's number is called, the student will come in front of the Directing Team, introduce themselves and their song, and perform.
-Students will then take their seat until the entire group is finished, then they will be dismissed.
+Students will then take their seats until the entire group is finished, then they will be dismissed.
 There may be a dance audition in addition to their 1 minute audition, but no preparation is required.
 If the directing team wishes to see your child for a specific role, they will be called back the following day.
 Students that are called back will receive an email.

 What do I have to do for my audition?
 What do I need for my audition?